worldbank/ietoolkit/src/mdhlp/iebaltab.md

 The character `@` may not be used in any title.
 Codes omitted from this option will be assigned a column title as if this option was not used.
-This option takes precedence over _groupcodes_ when used together, meaning that group codes are only used for groups that are not included in the _codetitlestring_.
+This option takes precedence over _group_codes_ when used together, meaning that group codes are only used for groups that are not included in the _code_title_string_.
 The title can consist of several words.
 Everything that follows the code until the end of a string or a `@` will be included in the title.